 We are here to support you

 At every examination, you and your primary care veterinarian will be provided with a written summary of our examination findings and detailed instructions of medical therapy.
-This is especially important because the initial month after cataract surgery demands frequent topical and oral medical therapy and we rely on teamwork among our hospital personnel, the owner’s careful adherence to instructions, and your primary care veterinarian’s assistance in some of the follow-up care.
+This is especially important because the initial month after cataract surgery demands frequent topical and oral medical therapy and we rely on excellent teamwork among our hospital personnel, the owner’s careful adherence to instructions, and your primary care veterinarian’s assistance in some of the follow-up care.
 You will also be provided with handouts that discuss cataracts in more detail.
 Finally, we recommend to all our prospective clients that you watch the following video: